Salvador Dalí: Madrid, Barcelona and Paris

 Dalí left the Royal Academy in 1926, shortly before his final exams.
 His mastery of painting skills at that time was evidenced by his realistic The Basket of Bread, painted in 1926.

 Later that year he exhibited again at Galeries Dalmau, from 31 December 1926 to 14 January 1927, with the support of the art critic Sebastià Gasch.
 The show included twenty-three paintings and seven drawings, with the "Cubist" works displayed in a separate section from the "objective" works.
 The critical response was generally positive with Composition with Three Figures (Neo-Cubist Academy) singled out for particular attention.

-From 1927 Dalí's work became increasingly influenced by Surrealism.
+From 1927, Dalí's work became increasingly influenced by Surrealism.
 Two of these works, Honey is Sweeter than Blood (1927) and Gadget and Hand (1927), were shown at the annual Autumn Salon (Saló de tardor) in Barcelona in October 1927.
 Dalí described the earlier of these works, Honey is Sweeter than Blood, as "equidistant between Cubism and Surrealism".
 The works featured many elements that were to become characteristic of his Surrealist period including dreamlike images, precise draftsmanship, idiosyncratic iconography (such as rotting donkeys and dismembered bodies), and lighting and landscapes strongly evocative of his native Catalonia.
 The works provoked bemusement among the public and debate among critics about whether Dalí had become a Surrealist.

 Influenced by his reading of Freud, Dalí increasingly introduced suggestive sexual imagery and symbolism into his work.
-He submitted Dialogue on the Beach (Unsatisfied Desires) (1928) to the Barcelona Autumn Salon for 1928 but the work was rejected because "it was not fit to be exhibited in any gallery habitually visited by the numerous public little prepared for certain surprises."
+He submitted Dialogue on the Beach (Unsatisfied Desires) (1928) to the Barcelona Autumn Salon for 1928; however, the work was rejected because "it was not fit to be exhibited in any gallery habitually visited by the numerous public little prepared for certain surprises."
 The resulting scandal was widely covered in the Barcelona press and prompted a popular Madrid illustrated weekly to publish an interview with Dalí.

 Some trends in Dalí's work that would continue throughout his life were already evident in the 1920s.
 Dalí was influenced by many styles of art, ranging from the most academically classic, to the most cutting-edge avant-garde.
 His classical influences included Raphael, Bronzino, Francisco de Zurbarán, Vermeer and Velázquez.
 Exhibitions of his works attracted much attention and a mixture of praise and puzzled debate from critics who noted an apparent inconsistency in his work by the use of both traditional and modern techniques and motifs between works and within individual works.

 In the mid-1920s Dalí grew a neatly trimmed mustache.
 In later decades he cultivated a more flamboyant one in the manner of 17th-century Spanish master painter Diego Velázquez, and this mustache became a well known Dalí icon.